rflandau/Orv/README.md

 1. An IoT implementation likely finds nodes via physical proximity, broadcasting greetings (ex: ARP) and seeing who in range has a sensitive enough Rx.
 2. Intra-net/corporate implementations can likely hijack the neighbour discovery of lower layers or broadcast over the VPS/VPN (a logical broadcast rather than IoT's physical broadcast).
 3. A truly decentralized implementation of Orv, think Bittorrent, cannot make any use of broadcasting.
-In this case, an external provider (like Bittorrent's tracker files) would be necessary for new nodes to discovery entry points to their desired vault.
+In this case, an external provider (like Bittorrent's tracker files) would be necessary for new nodes to discover entry points to their desired vault.

 For us to assume anything about this discovery mechanism would be to make assumptions about the use-case of Orv and potentially bloat the protocol.